PennyLaneAI/catalyst/doc/dev/dialects.rst

     #define GET_OP_CLASSES
     #include "OpenQASM/OpenQASM.cpp.inc"

-Besides ensuring the right MLIR headers for our code are included, we mainly need to insert all the auto-generated C++ source files, just like we did for the dialect header.
+Besides ensuring that the right MLIR headers for our code are included, we mainly need to insert all the auto-generated C++ source files, just like we did for the dialect header.
 The snippet also demonstrates that some methods need to be manually implemented, like the dialect initialization function ``OpenQASMDialect::initialize()``.
 Other methods that are typically manually added include operation verifiers and operation folding & canonicalization methods.